Jets lineman Cameron Clark in hospital with neck injury

 The 23-year-old Clark, a fourth-round draft pick last year out of Charlotte, went down during team drills.
 He didn’t appear to be moving before trainers and medical personnel rushed to him.

-Coach Robert Saleh was unclear how the injury occurred.
+Coach Robert Saleh was unclear how the injury occurred, saying he saw the play only out of the corner of his eye.

+“It looked like he was in protection,” Saleh said, “and then he was on the ground.”

 He said the team doctors told him Clark did have “some” movement, but “as far as the details and all that stuff, we’re going to wait for further evaluation.”

 Clark was put on what appeared to be a spinal board and then carted to an ambulance at the side of the field.